KarolS/millfork/README.md

 # Millfork

-A middle-level programming language targeting 6502-based and Z80-based microcomputers.
+A middle-level programming language targeting 6502-based, 8080-based and Z80-based microcomputers.

-For binary releases, see: https://github.com/KarolS/millfork/releases (latest: 0.3.0, doesn't support Z80 yet)
+For binary releases, see: https://github.com/KarolS/millfork/releases (latest: 0.3.0, only for 6502)

 ## Features

+* high performance, due to being designed and optimized for 8-bit microprocessors

 * multiple targets: